ErlisaLokaj/flink-ivt/README.md

 ## How it works

 Gaze samples stream in from any source.
-The pipeline buffers them using Flink stateful processing and fires an event-time timer every **1000ms**, slicing the last **2000ms** of samples into a complete window — exactly mirroring the R reference implementation.
+The pipeline buffers them using Flink stateful processing and fires an event-time timer every **1000ms**, slicing the last **2000ms** of samples into a complete window.

 ```
 gaze samples